Liquid specialities: Muscadet, Cointreau... - Atlantic Loire Valley, France

-Open some bottles from the Pays de la Loire region which, along with its famous wines, produces excellent ciders, liqueurs and eau-de-vies!
+Open some bottles from the Atlantic Loire Valley region region which, along with its famous wines, produces excellent ciders, liqueurs and eau-de-vies!
 Here's a little overview of the specialities in each department.

 Forget all the clichés you've heard about muscadet!
 For several years now, the wine-making area around Nantes has seen a remarkable shift up-market.
 As a result, this white wine with glimmers of green and floral aromas appears on the list of the most prestigious restaurants, such as Noma, voted the world's best restaurant several times.
 The gros-plant variety, prized for its slightly lemony, sharp character, has also made a comeback and is wonderful with shellfish.
 As for an aperitif, be tempted by a Nantillais, a preparation based on white wine and cane sugar with red fruit, grapefruit or even yuzu.